 ©2021 Mark Seth Lender, All Rights Reserved

-Eyes make the face.
-We are the animals with faces.
-Paper wasps to blue whales.
-Taken altogether we are outweighed by diatoms, vastly outnumbered by nematoid worms.
-We have been here at most one eighth of the time life has been on earth.
+Eyes make the Face.
+We are the Animals with Faces.
+All of us, from paper wasps to blue whales and all that lies between including, us.
+Together we are outweighed by diatoms, vastly outnumbered by nematoid worms.
+Eyes have been here at most one eighth of the time life has been on earth.
 And we are very much alike if for no other reason than behind these many different forms and formulations of eyes and faces is where consciousness for all Kind resides.